Queen Margaret Union: 1979-present

+The QMU also defaulted on its charity status by failing to supply information to OSCR, which was claimed to be as a result of COVID-19 delaying the auditing process.

+In 2025, the QMU walked out of a group photo during freshers' week at the university's quadrangle, after refusing to remove a Palestinian flag from the photo.

 Relationship with other student organisations

 There are two Unions at the University of Glasgow with some students choosing to join both of them during, and after, Freshers' week.
 In 2003–2004, both Unions attempted to change their Constitutions to allow for Automatic Joint Student Membership.

 The University of Glasgow is not affiliated to the National Union of Students (NUS), with the QMU instead being part of Northern Services, a purchasing consortium set up by the students unions of Edinburgh.
 In 2006, a referendum was held to ask the students of the university whether it should affiliate with the NUS, during which the QMU formed part of the "No to NUS" campaign.

 Governance

+Initial Governance

+When established in 1890, the Committee of the QMU was initially made up of representatives from the Queen Margaret College's classes, along with two former students.
+The initial committee was then decided as: